microsoft/autogen/python/docs/src/core-concepts/foundation.md

 ({py:meth}`~agnext.core.Agent.on_message`) which should implement the agents message handling logic.
 If this message cannot be handled by the agent, the agent should raise a {py:class}`~agnext.core.exceptions.CantHandleException`.

-For convenience, the {py:class}`~agnext.components.TypeRoutedAgent` base class provides a simple API for associating message types with message handlers, so developers do not need to implement the {py:meth}`~agnext.core.Agent.on_message` method.
+For convenience, the {py:class}`~agnext.components.TypeRoutedAgent` base class provides the {py:meth}`~agnext.components.message_handler` decorator for associating message types with message handlers, so developers do not need to implement the {py:meth}`~agnext.core.Agent.on_message` method.

 For example, the following type-routed agent responds to `TextMessage` and `ImageMessage`